The strong CP problem, general covariance, and horizons: The topological term from the partition function

 and so the procedure would break down.
 If the winding number is observed along a Minkowski vs.\ a Rindler trajectory, the degree of quantum coherence, and $P(...)$ will vary.
 The only way to make equation (\ref{pnh}) generally covariant appears to be for $P\left( m - n \in \mathcal{C}_2 \right)$ to be a unity operator in the winding numbers basis, which is equivalent to assuming $\theta=0$.

-Note that, since we are describing the vacuum rather than correlators, axiomatic field theory results regarding the equivalence of thermal and accelerated dynamics \cite{axiom} need not apply.
-In fact, symmetry arguments can be used to understand how non-perturbative vacuum degeneracies change the Unruh state w.r.t. a thermal state \cite{calixto} \footnote{note that the $\theta$ state there is not a QCD one but a generic zero mode condensate.
-It has however similarities with the QCD $\theta$ vacuum}.
+Note that, since we are describing the vacuum rather than correlators, axiomatic field theory results regarding the equivalence of thermal and accelerated dynamics \cite{axiom1,axiom2} need not apply.
+In fact, symmetry arguments can be used to understand how non-perturbative vacuum degeneracies change the Unruh state w.r.t.\ a thermal state \cite{calixto} (note that the $\theta$ state there is not a QCD one but a generic zero mode condensate).
 The result of \cite{calixto} and the qualitative discussion here would imply the accelerated effective $\theta$ is not the same of the effective $\theta$ at finite temperature.

 To get a physical feeling of what is going on here, consider the case of accelerated photon ``Bremsstrahlung'' emission, or the famous $p\rightarrow n e^{+} \nu$ decay examined in \cite{matsas}.
 As \cite{matsas} makes the case, the ``interpretation'' in inertial and comoving frames is different (in one case the decay is a quantum reaction to a semiclassical field, in the other it is interaction with the Unruh bath) the decay matrix elements calculated in both cases will be the same.
+Neutrino oscillations somewhat complicate this last point, and there is no consensus to resolve this\footnote{In particular \cite{neutmatsas} argues that general covariance implies fundamental states mass be the usual mass-shell irreducible representations of the Lorentz group, while \cite{neutblasone,neutcp} argues that on the contrary flavor states are fundamental, with the latter paper showing CP violation would generate an extra violation of general covariance in the mass basis.
+Finally \cite{neutus} argues that a generally covariant effective action, taking condensates into account, is necessary to resolve the issue.}.